CGIBIFE/FEInterview/README.md

 # FEInterview
 Best of luck for success.
-Please go through story board for more detail on code test
+Please go through the storyboard for more detail on code test

 # StoryBoard
-    Objective of this application is creating UI for tweeter feed from json with is part of this Repo, Please create your own copy of this repo by 'Forking' it.
+    The objective of this application is creating UI for tweeter feed from JSON with is part of this Repo, Please create your own copy of this repo by 'Forking' it.

  ## Requirement

-    Creating UI from tweeter feed json similar to below attached screenshot
+    Creating UI from tweeter feed JSON similar to below attached screenshot

 ![Screenshot](SampleScreen.png)

 ### Tweeter feed functionality expectation:
     * Search box to find specific user's tweet
-    * filter for Retweeted tweets
+    * Filter for Retweeted tweets
     * Post per page / Relavent pagination
-    * all' @handels' should be clickable with live links
+    * All' @handels' should be clickable with live links
     * Retweets and tweets should be visually differentiable
-    * Tweeter users profile pic should be shown as part of tweet
+    * Tweeter users profile pic should be shown as part of the tweet
-    * should be responsive for all screens from Mobile Tab Desktop screen
+    * Should be responsive for all screens from Mobile Tab Desktop screen

 ### Delivery expectation:
-    * Should be deployable package, Deployed at any heroku server is added advantage
+    * Should be deployable package, Deployed at any [Heroku server ](http://www.heroku.com) is added advantage
     * Unit test is expected with 70% minimum coverage report and Report should be part of the branch
     * Pull Request from Froked branch to master branch should be created as part of delivery